vpavlenko/web-2024-template/README.md

 ## Tips

+- First two weeks of Cursor are free.
+If it says "no more free completions": we don't use them, Composer isn't "completions"
 - Break down new functionality into smallest possible bits.
 Don't bundle several unrelated features: if you get an error for one of them, you'll lose more time retrying
 - Once a Cursor made any small step in the right direction - commit
 - Press "+" to start a new Composer and erase unnecessary previous context.
 Cursor knows what you did before because it looks into the current code